github/docs/content/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-hashicorp-vault.md

 To configure your Vault server to accept JSON Web Tokens (JWT) for authentication:

-1. Enable the JWT auth method and write configuration.
+1. Enable the JWT `auth` method, and use `write` to apply the configuration to your Vault.
   For `oidc_discovery_url` and `bound_issuer` parameters, use {% ifversion ghes %}`https://HOSTNAME/_services/token`{% else %}`https://token.actions.githubusercontent.com`{% endif %}.
 These parameters allow the Vault server to verify the received JSON Web Tokens (JWT) during the authentication process.

     ```sh{:copy}